JorisAR/SeminarVXPG/README.md

 # Educational Visualisation of VXPG

-An educational tool to explain the contributions of "Real-Time Path Guiding Using Bounding Voxel Sampling" by Lu et. al.
+An unofficial educational tool to explain the contributions of "Real-Time Path Guiding Using Bounding Voxel Sampling" by Lu et. al.
 I have developed this as part of the Computer Graphics seminar.

 It is hosted at: https://jorisar.github.io/SeminarVXPG/